Bruce Gossett: College

-After graduating high school, Gossett attended Clarion State Teachers College (now Clarion University), where he was a quarterback and punter.
+After graduating high school, Gossett attended Clarion State Teachers College (now PennWest Clarion), where he was a quarterback and punter.
 After one year, he transferred to Ferrum College (then Ferrum Junior College) where he was a kicker and quarterback on the school's football team.
 He averaged 49 yards kicking, but did not try a field goal.
 He also played on the baseball team at Ferrum, and pitched the second no-hitter in school history.

 He received a scholarship to Richmond University (now University of Richmond) solely as a kicker, where he was a field goal kicker and a punter.
 He was primarily a punter at Richmond, kicking only two field goals during his time there; though he kicked a game-winning field goal in his first Richmond game.
 He also attended Duquesne University.

-During his NFL career, he participated in football camps at Ferrum, teaching kicking to boys from 10-18 years old.
+During his NFL career, he participated in football camps at Ferrum, teaching kicking to boys from 10 to 18 years old.
 In 2018, he was inducted into the Ferrum College Hall of Fame.